Install Infinite Scale on a Server

 -

-Create a subdirectory to save all compose files and folders.
+Create a subdirectory to store all Compose files and folders.

 mkdir -p /opt/compose/ocis/ocis_full